 We will be using the APPA CAS Application System for Psychology postdoctoral applicants this year.
 Please upload all documents through the CAVHS Postdoctoral portal.
-If you are not using the APPA CAS system, please email all application materials to our Administrative Assistant Ms. Phiffany Spruill at phiffany.spruill@va.gov.
+If you are not using the APPA CAS system, please email all application materials to our Administrative Assistant Ms. Phiffany Spruill at phiffany.spruill@va.gov and our Director of Training, Dr. Moseby at erica.moseby@va.gov.
 Letters of reference sent via email should be sent directly from the supervisor's work email address.